 Credit: @my_focal_points on Instagram

 There's "snow" better place than Lake Placid!
-Nestled in the heart of the Adirondacks, this winter playground boasts a charming walkable downtown featuring ample shopping and a rich culinary scene.
+Nestled in the heart of the Adirondacks, this winter playground boasts a charming walkable downtown with ample shopping and a rich culinary scene.
 A two-time host of the Winter Olympic Games—which included the dramatic 1980 U.S. hockey victory over the Soviet Union, known as “The Miracle on Ice”—this alpine village remains a magnet for world-class athletes today.
-Catch the inaugural Adirondack Winter Invitational as some of the best men’s college hockey players in the nation meet for two days of action in the historic 1980 Herb Brooks Arena (December 29-30).
+Catch the Adirondack Winter Invitational as some of the best men’s college hockey players in the nation meet for two days of action in the historic 1980 Herb Brooks Arena (November 29-30).
 February brings the Ski Jumping World Cup, when you can see elite ski jumpers soar at the Olympic Jumping Complex (pictured).
-Explore Lake Placid's rich winter sports history all season long at the Olympic Center and Museum and legacy sites including Whiteface Mountain, the Oval, Mt.
+Explore Lake Placid's winter sports history at the Olympic Center and Museum and legacy sites including Whiteface Mountain, the Oval, Mt.
 Van Hoevenberg, and more.

 Ride an Ice Bike at Canalside